 If you want to order books or add books to your request list and have forgotten your Patron ID look on the mail card of a book or the machine that was sent to you.
 It begins with SD1A and can be found directly above your name!

-If you forgot what your password is, try the last 4 digits of your phone number.
+If you forgot what your password is, try the last four digits of your phone number.

 If you lost your Patron ID or the password doesn't work, use the link "Click here to recover access to your account" and enter your email address.
 Your Patron ID will be emailed to you along with the link to change the password!
 If you know your password you do NOT have to click the link in the email to reset your password.
 Click the Sign in to place requests or manage your account link at the upper right corner of the page and enter your Username and Password.